a-gusenkov/Graphic-Designs/README.md

 # Graphic-Designs
-Various logos designs and graphics created and used by various clubs and organizaions.
+Various logos designs and graphics created and used by various clubs and organizations.
 <br/>
 <p> Logo created for the Macaulay D&D Guild a club created to create a community for students tp play and explore the game Dunegons and Dragons. </p>
 <img src="https://user-images.githubusercontent.com/70613782/111734460-909e8080-8850-11eb-8649-a3a6e5883f25.png" width="400" height="350"/>